Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 ![alt text](images/Deployment_AppEngine/image-62.png)

 On the navigation plane to the right you can navigate to a different components of App Engine.
 For example in **Instances** you can see the VM running your app.
-In the **Version** you can see and modify versions of your app (can be used while doing update).
+In the **Version** you can see and modify versions of your app.

 ## 12. Modifying app